lectorguard/UE4_Example_Plugin/README.md

 # UE4_Example_Plugin
-Basic Plugin, which prints all static meshes names and locations to the screen
+Basic Plugin, which prints all static mesh names and locations to the screen